 Appearance & Characteristics

-The Czechoslovakian Wolfdog is smaller than most American wolf/dog hybrids, but that is because most of those were crossed with the Timber and Grey wolf subspecies, which are much larger than the Carpathian Wolves from which this breed descends.
+The Czechoslovakian Wolfdog is smaller than most American wolf/dog hybrids.
+Still, most of those crossed with the Timber and Grey wolf subspecies, which are much larger than the Carpathian Wolves from which this breed descends.

 Breed basic characteristics

 |Lifespan:||13 to 16 years|